 Activity - Responses Role-play

-Aim: Practice a pre-survey activity to familiarise respondents with the response options.
-Begin the interview with simple questions and answers to help the respondent feel comfortable.
+Aim: Enumerators practice a pre-survey activity to familiarise respondents with the response options.
+Questions are framed to practice the middle response options.
+Also "breaks the ice" by beginning the interview with simple questions and answers.